-This website is about the distribution use of system charges levied by the main electricity distribution network operators in England, Wales and Scotland.
+This website is about the network charges levied by electricity network operators in England, Wales and Scotland.

 This is an independent website.
 It is not the official website of the distribution charging methodologies forum (DCMF) or any successor institution.